Information Literacy @Simpson College

 Simpson Colloquium - An introductory college course that seeks to integrate new students into academic culture focused on engaged citizenship during their first semester on campus.

-Instructional Workshops - Workshops are held featuring Dunn Library resources and Information Literacy instruction.
+Instructional Services - Information and workshops featuring Dunn Library resources and Information Literacy instruction.

 Instructional Resources for Faculty

 Instruction Menu - Do you or your students need help with specific research areas?
 Contact the librarians to have classroom or one-on-one instruction on growing and varied areas of information literacy.

 Sample Assignments - The approaches to meeting Information Literacy goals are unique to the discipline, course, assignment and instructor preferences.
 The librarians will work in collaboration with faculty to fulfill the information literacy needs of the students by helping in creating relevant assignments.
 Here are some examples of assignments.

 Do's and Don't's of Assignment Creation - Remember these tips when creating your assignments.

 ACRL Information Literacy Competency Standards for Higher Education - Provides a framework for assessing the information literate individual.

 Standards, Performance Indicators, and Outcomes - There are five main standards that also list a range of outcomes for creating an assessment of student progress toward information literacy.